Festaff volunteer requirements

 If you do not wish to leave your ID with us then instead a £200 cash deposit will be required (returned to you at the end of the festival), but we still need to verify your ID on arrival at the festival.

-Please note, if you wish to buy cigarettes and alcohol you are advised to bring another piece of photographic ID with you as we cannot allow you to take your ID from us during the festival.
+Please note, if you wish to buy cigarettes and alcohol you are advised to bring another piece of photographic ID with you.

 Shifts are allocated to you upon arrival.
 We give them out in a fair manner so that nobody gets the short straw.
 If you want to be able to pick your shifts, we suggest you arrive early for accreditation (you will be told where and when this is nearer to the time of the event).
 If you arrive late for accreditation you may miss out on the shift you want.
 You can swap shifts with other volunteers if you wish - but you and the swapee must both come and see us in the on site office to swap them on our rota.
 You can not just swap without telling anyone.